hashicorp/terraform-provider-assert/docs/functions/cidrv4.md

 The network function `cidrv4` returns true if the provided CIDR range is a valid IPv4 CIDR notation.
 Otherwise, it returns `false`.

+It parses the `prefix` as a CIDR notation IP address and prefix length, such as “192.0.2.0/24” as defined in RFC 4632.

 To validate a CIDR range regardless of the IP version, use the `cidr` function.

 ## Terraform Test Example

 ```terraform
 run "check_valid_ipv4_aws_subnet" {
   command = plan
   assert {
     condition     = provider::assert::cidrv4(aws_subnet.example.cidr_block)
     error_message = "Subnet is not in valid IPv4 CIDR notation"